RETURN TO THE SENTIENT-EXPLORING THE ONTOLOGY OF

 And itself within all time, forever healed.

-To be is to be inside the great pulse of the earth, pulsating like deep veins that stretch into the realms of the visible and the invisible.
-To ask "What is being?" is to have a dialogue with the corporeal world and to respond to its calls by rejoining the chorus of beings, to ride with the flapping wings as a lone eagle swirl above a snowy peak, to feel the speed of leaping coyotes across the desert plain, and uncoiling of a snake out of its winter sleep, or listen to the great whales as they recite their epic poems to their young.
+To be is to be inside the great pulse of the Earth, to feel its deep veins that pulsate beneath the visible and the invisible.
+To ask "What is being?" is to respond to the call of wild beings, to ride with the flapping wings as a lone eagle swirls high above, to become the speed of leaping coyotes across the desert plain, and uncoiling of a snake out of its winter sleep, or listen to the great whales as they recite their epic poems to their young.